RoyCuthbert/roy-cuthbert-portfolio/README.md

 ### Website Performance

 ## Deployment
-The project was created using the IDE [VS Code](https://code.visualstudio.com/)commited  with [git control](https://git-scm.com/) using pushed to [Github server](https://github.com/) Using Git version control in terminal with "git push"
+The project was created using the IDE [VS Code](https://code.visualstudio.com/)commited  with [git control](https://git-scm.com/using pushed to [Github server](https://github.com/) Using Git version control in terminal with "git push"

 Before following the steps to deploy your project, ensure that all your code has been committed and pushed to GitHub.